qipeng/qipeng.github.com/_posts/2024-07-22-what-do-industry-researchers-do-part-1.md

 layout: post
 title: What do industry researchers do, anyway?
 Part 1 -- How to choose a team
 description: >
-    You are about to embark on a journey as an industry researcher.
+    You are about to embark on a journey as an industry researcher, or are ready for your next adventure.
 What can help you choose the most suitable team for yourself?
-date: !!timestamp '2024-07-08 12:00:00'
+date: !!timestamp '2024-07-22 12:00:00'
 tags:
     - Research
     - Industry